Haubir/java-native-image-cli/README.md

 `./gradlew nativeCompile`

-A binary will be compiled and outputted to: `./build/native/nativeCompile/omegapoint-cli`
+A binary will be compiled and outputted to: `build/native/nativeCompile/omegapoint-cli`

-Run it using `./omegapoint-cli`
+Run it using`./build/native/nativeCompile/omegapoint-cli`

 ### Install gum